GerritCodeReview/plugins_code-owners/resources/Documentation/backend-find-owners-cookbook.md

 ### <a id="defineCodeOwnersForAFile">Define code owners for a certain file

-Using the [per-file](backend-find-owners.html#perFile) restriction prefix it is possible to define code owners for a certain file, e.g. for the `BUILD` file in the current directory:
+By using the [per-file](backend-find-owners.html#perFile) restriction prefix it is possible to define code owners for a certain file (in the current directory and all its subdirectories), e.g. for the `BUILD` file:

 ```
   per-file BUILD=tina.toe@example.com